Two-Day Outdoor Long Range Seminar (With All Environmental Factors)

 - Kestrel 5700 Elite Ballistics Weather Meter with Applied Ballistics und LiNK for each participant

-The seminar is held at a military training area in Southern Germany.
+The seminar is held at an area in Southern Germany, further details after registration.

 Limitation to 12 participants